Sanglorian/orcus/Orcus Monsters - current.md

 ##### Special
 The bauble beast introduces a new condition:

-**Overly-generous:** The creature spends up to one move action per round trying to give away an item of value.
-Unless a particular creature requests a gift and/or requests a particular gift, the gift is chosen randomly and the target is chosen randomly among those that can be reached with a single move.
+**Overly-generous:** The affected creature spends up to one move action per round trying to give away items.
+The target recipient is any creature to request a gift.
+If multiple creatures have requested a gift, choose randomly between them.
+If a particular gift was requested, the affected creature gives that.
+Otherwise, choose randomly between the affected creature’s items of value.

+If no creature requested a gift, the affected creature attempts to give a random item of value to the nearest creature.
+If multiple creatures are the same distance from the affected creature, the recipient is selected randomly among them.

+The bauble beast usually requests gems or jewelry.

 > #### Otyugh
 > **Level 12 Striker** (700 XP)